 Email: [email protected]

-Debbie Wynne is a 29 year veteran of homeschooling.
-She has seen 10 of her 11 children graduate from homeschool, and has one more left who is starting the 10th grade.
-She has been a part of HSP for the past five years.
+Debbie Wynne is a 30 year veteran of homeschooling.
+She has all of her 11 children graduate from homeschool She has been a part of HSP for the past five years.
 Debbie is creative and loves to make school fun.
 She holds an Associate's Degree in Social Science from Tidewater Community College.

 Sherrie has been a homeschooler for over seven years.
 She holds an Associate's degree in Accounting .
 She has also completed courses in medical office procedures, medical terminology, nursing assistant.
 Sherrie has worked at her church with children and VBS.
 She has developed children's programs on her mission trips to Costa Rica with her church.

 Sherrie has worked at Homeschool Plus for many years in many different positions, lunchroom, hall monitor and is currently the HSP Office Manager.
 Sherrie has a love for children and watching them learn.
 She is currently teaching Land Animals Science and Science -Exploring God's World.

 My PayPal account - paypal.me/sherrieyeates Venmo - @Sherrie-Yeates

 She can help you and your child if they are: